iloathereality/blog/content/08-abusing-rust-traits-to-write-silly-things.md

 +++
 title = "(Ab)using Rust traits to write silly things" date = 2022-06-29
-description = "Explaining how to make a function that is callable with and without parenthesis"
+description = "Explaining how to make a function that is callable with and without parentheses"

 [taxonomies]
 tags = ["rust"]